-- (a) requirements and principles concerning operational security; - (b) rules and responsibilities for the coordination and data exchange between TSOs, between TSOs and DSOs, and between TSOs or DSOs and SGUs, in operational planning and in close to real-time operation; - (c) rules for training and certification of system operator employees; - (d) requirements on outage coordination; - (e) requirements for scheduling between the TSOs' control areas; and - (f) rules aiming at the establishment of a Unionan Energy Community framework for load-frequency control and reserves.
+- (a) requirements and principles concerning operational security; - (b) rules and responsibilities for the coordination and data exchange between TSOs, between TSOs and DSOs, and between TSOs or DSOs and SGUs, in operational planning and in close to real- time operation; - (c) rules for training and certification of system operator employees; - (d) requirements on outage coordination; - (e) requirements for scheduling between the TSOs' control areas; and - (f) rules aiming at the establishment of Energy Community framework for load- frequency control and reserves.

-Scope
+Article 2 Scope

-- 1. The rules and requirements set out in this Regulation shall apply to the following SGUs: - (a) existing and new power generating modules that are, or would be, classified as type B, C and D in accordance with the criteria set out in Article 5 of Commission Regulation (EU) 2016/631, -as adapted and adopted by Permanent High Level Group Decision 2018/03/PHLG-EnC; - (b) existing and new transmission-connected demand facilities; - (c) existing and new transmission-connected closed distribution systems; - (d) existing and new demand facilities, closed distribution systems and third parties if they provide demand response directly to the TSO in accordance with the criteria in Article 27 of Commission Regulation (EU) 2016/1388, as adapted and adopted by Permanent High Level Group Decision 2018/05/PHLG-EnC-; - (e) providers of redispatching of power generating modules or demand facilities by means of aggregation and providers of active power reserve in accordance with Title 8 of Part IV of this Regulation; and
+- 1. The rules and requirements set out in this Regulation shall apply to the following SGUs: - (a) existing and new power generating modules that are, or would be, classified as type B, C and D in accordance with the criteria set out in Article 5 of Commission Regulation (EU) 2016/631, as adapted and adopted by Permanent High Level Group Decision 2018/03/PHLG-EnC; - (b) existing and new transmission-connected demand facilities; - (c) existing and new transmission-connected closed distribution systems;

-- (f) existing and new high voltage direct current ('HVDC') systems in accordance with the criteria in Article 3(1) of Commission Regulation (EU) 2016/1447, as adapted and adopted by Permanent High Level Group Decision 2018/04/PHLG-EnC-. - 2.
-This Regulation shall apply to all transmission systems, distribution systems and interconnections in the Union_Contracting Parties and with the Member States, and to regional security coordination centres coordinators, except transmission systems and distribution systems or parts of the transmission systems and distribution systems located in islands of Member of which the systems are not operated synchronously with Continental Europe ('CE'), Great Britain ('GB'), Nordic, Ireland and Northern Ireland ('IE/NI') or Baltic synchronous area. - 3.
-Where more than one TSO exists in a Member StateContracting Party, this Regulation shall apply to all TSOs in a Member StateContracting Party.
-Where a TSO does not have a function relevant to one or more obligations under this Regulation, Member StatesContracting Parties may, under the national regulatory regime, provide that the responsibility of a TSO to comply with one or some or all obligations under this Regulation is assigned to one or more specific TSOs. - 4. /The TSOs of Lithuania Ukraine, Latvia Moldova and Estonia Georgia are, as long as and to the extent that they are operating in a synchronous mode in a synchronous area where not all countries are bound by Union Energy Community legislation, exempted from the application of the provisions listed in Annex I to this Regulation, unless otherwise foreseen in a cooperation agreement with third country TSOs setting the basis for their cooperation concerning secure system operation pursuant to Article 13. - 5.
-Where the requirements under this Regulation are to be established by a relevant system operator that is not a TSO, Member States Contracting Parties may provide that instead the TSO be responsible for establishing the relevant requirements.
+- (d) existing and new demand facilities, closed distribution systems and third parties if they provide demand response directly to the TSO in accordance with the criteria in Article 27 of Commission Regulation (EU) 2016/1388, as adapted and adopted by Permanent High Level Group Decision 2018/05/PHLG-EnC: - (e) providers of redispatching of power generating modules or demand facilities by means of aggregation and providers of active power reserve in accordance with Title 8 of Part IV of this Regulation; and - (f) existing and new high voltage direct current ('HVDC') systems in accordance with the criteria in Article 3(1) of Commission Regulation (EU) 2016/1447, as adapted and adopted by Permanent High Level Group Decision 2018/04/PHLG-EnC. - 2.
+This Regulation shall apply to all transmission systems, distribution systems and interconnections in the Contracting Parties and with the Member States, and to regional-coordination centres, except transmission systems and distribution systems or parts of the transmission systems and distribution systems of Contracting Parties of which the systems are not operated synchronously with Continental Europe ('CE') <...>. - 3.
+Where more than one TSO exists in a Contracting Party, this Regulation shall apply to all TSOs in a Contracting Party.
+Where a TSO does not have a function relevant to one or more obligations under this Regulation, Contracting Parties may, under the national regulatory regime, provide that the responsibility of a TSO to comply with one or some or all obligations under this Regulation is assigned to one or more specific TSOs. - 4. <...> - 5.
+Where the requirements under this Regulation are to be established by a relevant system operator that is not a TSO, Contracting Parties may provide that instead the TSO be responsible for establishing the relevant requirements.

-Definitions
+Article 3 Definitions